txich/NFT-Marketplace-Contract/README.md

 # NFT MARKETPLACE SMART CONTRACT

+### Deploy-ready version
+### (WAS NOT TESTED USING HARDHAT, DO NOT DEPLOY IN MAINNET, WAIT FOR FUTURE VERSIONS)

 ## Functions:
 - Create listing
 - Cancel listing
 - NFT purchase
+- Change owner (owner only)
+- Withdraw from contract (owner only)
+- Change fee (owner only)

-The NFT transfer will be implemented using getApproved method.
+The NFT transfer is implemented using getApproved method.
+Transactions are implemented using call method.
+Added ReentrancyGuard.